luca/luca.github.com/art/idraw-a3se-review.md

 ## The Machine's Design

 The iDraw H SE/A3 features a robust H-shaped frame with an integrated base, making it more stable and easier to move than some other plotter designs.
 Its sturdy construction not only enhances durability but also contributes to the machine's precision and reliability during operation.

+{% include image.html url="images/sphere.jpeg" description="the SE/A3 plotting a sphere" %}

 ## Unboxing and Setup